 - Eyes: They have deep-set eyes that are comparatively smaller than other bloodlines.
-As for their head, it’s around two-third the width of their shoulders
+As for their head, it’s around two-thirds the width of their shoulders

 - Shoulder and Ribcage: The shoulders of the Jeep bloodline are muscular and are also wider than the ribcage.
 The deep and elliptical ribcage is a distinct feature of this bloodline that complements the small and firm forearms of the dog

-- Hips: The hips are set low are shaped long and sloping which suits the well-built physique of this bloodline.
-A well-toned, flat and muscled back complements the whole look of this breed
+- Hips: The hips are set low and are shaped long and sloping which suits the well-built physique of this bloodline.
+A well-toned, flat, and muscled back complements the whole look of this breed

 - Tail: The tail is long and ends just above the hock; it’s also very stiff and holds down like a pump handle.
 The femur is short around 1/3 of the back leg